 Peter Medhurst tells the remarkable story of St. Cecilia, a 3rd Century Roman patrician and martyr who became the patroness of music (her feast day is 22nd November).
 He then goes on to perform, introduce and discuss the legacy of works that she has inspired down the centuries.
 These include compositions by Purcell and Handel, paintings by Raphael and Waterhouse as well as the writings of Dryden and Auden.

-27 November 2018 – Toulouse-Lautrec and the Music Halls of Paris – Peter Webb
+27 November 2018 – Toulouse-Lautrec and Bohemian Paris – Martin Heard

 This lecture will discuss Paris and in particular Montmartre during the 1890s when it became famous (or notorious) for its night–life which centred around music halls and cabarets such as the Moulin Rouge, the Jardin de Paris and the Folies Bergere.
 Artists such as Manet, Renoir, Degas and Van Gogh had found their subjects there earlier, but it was Henri de Toulouse-Lautrec whose paintings and posters gave lasting fame to the night–life of Montmartre.
 Toulouse–Lautrec was born into an aristocratic family in the South of France, but childhood accidents to both legs left him a cripple, unable to take part in the country life of his birthplace.
 He went to Paris to follow a career as an artist and as a social outsider he found his friends in the music halls and brothels.
 His subjects were dancers and singers such as Yvette Guilbert, La Goulue, Jane Avril, Aristide Bruant, Valentin Le Desosse and Loie Fuller.
 His famous poster for the new Moulin Rouge helped make it the most popular night spot and at the same time revolutionised advertising.